ChatPose: Chatting about 3D Human Pose: Experiments

 \subsection{Pose Estimation}

-Similar to pose generation, we evaluate the effectiveness of our method in both classical human pose estimation and reasoning-based pose estimation.
-Figure~\ref{fig:exp_pose_estimation} and Table~\ref{tab:exp_hmr} show the qualitative and quantitative results on classical human pose estimation. \model outperforms other Multi-modal LLMs, yet it does not match the performance of methods designed and trained specifically to estimate 3D human pose.
+Figure~\ref{fig:exp_pose_estimation} and Table~\ref{tab:exp_hmr} show qualitative and quantitative results on classical human pose estimation. \model outperforms other Multi-modal LLMs, yet it does not match the performance of methods designed and trained specifically to estimate 3D human pose.
 This is not surprising and we see these results as a first proof-of-concept.
-For example failure cases, please see the \supmat

-For reasoning-based human pose estimation, which involves deducing information from images, \model outperforms both task-specific and multi-modal LLM methods.
+For failure cases, please see the \supmat In reasoning-based human pose estimation, \model outperforms both task-specific and multi-modal LLM methods.
 This is illustrated in Fig.~\ref{fig:exp_reasoning_hmr} and Table~\ref{tab:exp_reason_hmr}.
 Notably, the MPJPE is heavily affected by the global orientation, while PA-MPJPE lessens this impact, offering a truer reflection of body pose accuracy. \model has trouble estimating global orientation of the person; this could likely be addressed by additional training.

-We also found that our model generalizes well to strong occlusions.
-Even without any data augmentation during training, \model still performs well on images with severe occlusions.
-Figure \ref{fig:hmr_severe_occlu} shows pose estimation results for such cases.
-Even when half of the image is missing, \model produces reasonable human poses.
+We also found that \model generalizes well to strong occlusions.
+Even without any data augmentation during training.
 This suggests that it is able to leverage its general visual knowledge about occlusion in solving the human pose estimation problem.
+See \supmat for examples.